pyfrid/pyfrid-base/docs/_build/html/_sources/intro.txt

    Web interface of application created with PyFRID

 Pyfrid is a modular framework.
 The building blocks of PyFRID are devices, commands and modules.
 The central part of PyFRID is a simple script language.
 The script language consists of commands, which give control over the components like devices and modules.
 The control level can be limited by the Authentication system module and customizable permissions for all operations and objects.
 The PyFRID"s virtual machine system module, based on LEPL_, will take care of syntax error check, validation, runtime calculation and running of script or command.
-The parsing, validation and runtime calculation are done before the actual execution of a script, making sure that your script will not stop during the night because of a mistake and you will not loose time.
+The parsing, validation and runtime calculation are done before the actual execution of a script, making sure that your script will not stop during the night because of a mistake.

 Prerequisites